marcg-75/movie-center-backend/README.md

 #TODO
 - Look at the TODO-comments in the code.
 - Implement a paged service endpoint "getPagedMovies".
 Default page size: 25.
+(Implemented.
+Test it by implementing the FE solution.)
 - Implement a "deleteAll" movie service endpoint.
+(Implemented, not tested.)
 - Implement a "deleteAll" person service endpoint.
 This shall remove all personRoles and persons.
+(Implemented, not tested.)
+- Use IntelliJ to generate a new movie XSD, plus manually finish it by comparing to the old one.
 - Move the last movies from Videoteket to DVD Profiler and export all movies again.
 - Clean up the flyway db.migration files, reset the database and re-import all movies.